 Investing in our securities involves a high degree of risk.
-You should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page 9 of this prospectus and under similar headings in any amendments or supplements to this prospectus.
+You should review carefully the risks and uncertainties described under the heading "Risk Factors" beginning on page 10 of this prospectus and under similar headings in any amendments or supplements to this prospectus.
 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

-Per IPO Share Total (1)

-Initial public offering price \$ \$

-Underwriting discounts and commissions (2) \$ \$

-Non-accountable expense allowance (3) \$ \$

-Proceeds, before expenses, to us \$ \$
+Per Per IPO Sh are Total (1) Initial public offering price \$ 6.00 \$6,600,000.00 Underwriting discounts and commissions (2) \$ 0.42 \$ 462,000.00 Non-accountable expense allowance (3) \$ 0.06 \$ 66,000.00 Proceeds, before expenses, to us \$ 5.52 \$6,072,000.00

-- (1) Assumes no exercise of the over-allotment option by the underwriters. - (2) See "Underwriting" for a description of the compensation payable to the underwriters.
-The underwriters will not receive additional compensation for the sale of IPO Shares in full satisfaction of the Investor Note and Director Note. - (3) Represents a non-accountable expense allowance equal to 1% of the gross proceeds of this offering, payable to the underwriters.
+- (1) Assumes no exercise of the over-allotment option by the underwriters. - (2) See "Underwriting" for a description of the compensation payable to the underwriters. - (3) Represents a non-accountable expense allowance equal to 1% of the gross proceeds of this offering, payable to the underwriters.

-We have granted the underwriters an option to purchase from us up to an additional 155,948 IPO Shares within 45 days from the date of the IPO Prospectus solely to cover over-allotments, if any, at the initial public offering price per IPO Share, less underwriting discounts and commissions.
+We have granted the underwriters an option to purchase from us up to an additional 165,000 IPO Shares within 45 days from the date of the IPO Prospectus solely to cover over-allotments, if any, at the initial public offering price per IPO Share, less underwriting discounts and commissions.

 We have agreed to issue to A.G.P./Alliance Global Partners, as representative of the underwriters or its designees, at the closing of the IPO, warrants to purchase a number of shares of Common Stock equal to five percent (5%) of the IPO Shares (the "Representative's Warrants").
 The Representative's Warrants will be exercisable beginning six months from the commencement of sales of IPO Shares registered on the registration statement of which the IPO prospectus is a part and will expire five years following the commencement of sales in the IPO.
-The exercise price of the Representative's Warrants will equal 125% of the public offering price per IPO Share.
+The exercise price of the Representative's Warrants will equal 125% of the initial public offering price per IPO Share.
 See "Underwriting."
 The IPO Prospectus also relates to the Common Stock issuable upon exercise of the Representative's Warrants.

-The underwriters expect to deliver the IPO Shares to purchasers in New York, New York on , 2024
+The underwriters expect to deliver the IPO Shares to purchasers in New York, New York on February 21, 2024.